 While I was out getting ingredients for Mike’s birthday pie, I saw the most beautiful white nectarines.
 The swirls of red, pink and white looked like each one had been hand-painted.
 Even though I didn’t need nectarines for the pie, I bought a bunch of them anyway.
-They inspired me to make my first galette of the season.
+They inspired me to make my first galette of the season – a Strawberry Nectarine Galette to be exact.

 Gallettes sound fancy, but they’re far from it, and really not that difficult to make.
 In fact, they’re pretty rustic and kind of messy when you get to dive into them.
 My crust folding skills are not great, but that’s what makes the galette what it is… an imperfect pie.
 And, I love the imperfections of food.